FAQ Work Permit

 1. Are international students allowed to have a part time jobs during their studies?
 How many hours are they allowed to work?

 Students from countries outside of the European Union may work for up 240 ½ days during their bachelor and master programmes.
 No work is allowed during the Pathway 2 University Programme.
-Additionally students can work as interns as intern, since internship placements are an integral part of most IUBH study programmes.
+Additionally students can work as interns, since internship placements are an integral part of most IUBH study programmes.

 2. Are graduates of German universities allowed to stay in Germany?
 Are they allowed to work?